 - How to write engaging Google My Business posts

 What is a Google My Business post?

-Google My Business posts are a feature that allow business owners and managers to share announcements, offers, events, products, and updates about their business that display in Google Search and Maps.
+Google My Business posts are a feature that allows business owners and managers to share announcements, offers, events, products, and updates about their business with posts that display in Google Search and Maps.